opsdroid/opsdroid/docs/rest-api.md

 ### `/stats/` _[GET]_

-This method returns runtime statistics which could be useful in monitoring.
+This method returns the runtime statistics of the process engine which could be useful in monitoring it.

 **Example response**